nealrs/datenight/readme.md

 # Testing

-Execute the included PyUnit tests by running `python datenight_tests.py`.
+Execute the included tests by running `python datenight_tests.py`.
 Unit tests are written to ensure that data exists / is in the right format for HTML output.
+Because this is scraper with immediate visual output, I assumed that all APIs always return `200` and scraped HTML patterns are constant.